My pick

 During onboarding a new Synology NAS, users are typically guided to set up a Synology account and a QuickConnect ID.
 This step is often seen as necessary, but it’s important to note that it’s not mandatory.
 Both the Synology account and QuickConnect can be set up later if desired.

 However, I recognize the value of QuickConnect, especially when using Synology mobile apps.
-It simplifies remote access significantly, making it easier for users to connect to their NAS without dealing with complex network configurations.
+It significantly simplifies remote access, making it easier for users to connect to their NAS without dealing with complex network configurations.
 For those who prioritize ease of use and seamless integration with mobile devices, QuickConnect is a valuable tool.

 In summary, while I prefer a more hands-on approach to securing my NAS, I acknowledge that Synology QuickConnect is an excellent solution for many users, especially those looking for hassle-free remote access.
 It strikes a good balance between security and convenience, making it a worthwhile feature for anyone looking to simplify their NAS experience.